2,520: Faculty Search Rules

 - The signed preemployment certification must be submitted with the new hire paperwork for the successful candidate.

-- Campus interviews must be conducted with at least two finalists unless waived by the HR department.
+- Campus interviews must be conducted with at least two finalists unless waived by Human Resources department.

 - References must be verified/checked in at least the candidate(s) selected for the position.